Crytiqal/ircpugbot/README.md

 The vote will be valid for a set period of time (2min) and players of the same team can cast their vote within this time.
 When the vote reaches >50% within the valid time, the vote is granted.</i>

-<i>Only 1 vote possible per team at a time.
+Only 1 vote possible per team at a time.
 The votecaller will be placed in a timeout to prevent him from spamming votes and give others a chance to call a vote of their own.
-The timeout is set to 3 min OR when a new vote has been called.</i>
+The timeout is set to 3 min OR when a new vote has been called.

 - !vote [yes/no]
 <i>For example:</i> !vote yes <i>OR</i> !vote no